yash-1708/News-Portal-Android-Project/README.md

 *Sign in with any gmail login to bypass the email login step*

+*The APKs for the apps can be found in the Final APKs folder in the master branch*

 This was an android project created by me as a mini project for my college.
 The project consists of two android applications, but since I couldn't publish both of them in the same repository, I have given the link to the user app's repository below https://github.com/yash-1708/News-Portal_Android-Project-User-App